718.116 Assessments; liability; lien and priority; interest; collection.—

 (2) The liability for assessments may not be avoided by waiver of the use or enjoyment of any common element or by abandonment of the unit for which the assessments are made.

 (3) Assessments and installments on assessments which are not paid when due bear interest at the rate provided in the declaration, from the due date until paid.
 The rate may not exceed the rate allowed by law, and, if no rate is provided in the declaration, interest accrues at the rate of 18 percent per year.
 If provided by the declaration or bylaws, the association may, in addition to such interest, charge an administrative late fee of up to the greater of $25 or 5 percent of each delinquent installment for which the payment is late.
-Any payment received by an association must be applied first to any interest accrued by the association, then to any administrative late fee, then to any costs and reasonable attorney’s fees incurred in collection, and then to the delinquent assessment.
-The foregoing is applicable notwithstanding any restrictive endorsement, designation, or instruction placed on or accompanying a payment.
+Any payment received by an association must be applied first to any interest accrued by the association, then to any administrative late fee, then to any costs and reasonable attorney fees incurred in collection, and then to the delinquent assessment.
+The foregoing is applicable notwithstanding s.
+673.3111, any purported accord and satisfaction, or any restrictive endorsement, designation, or instruction placed on or accompanying a payment.
+The preceding sentence is intended to clarify existing law.
 A late fee is not subject to chapter 687 or s.
 718.303(4).

 (4) If the association is authorized by the declaration or bylaws to approve or disapprove a proposed lease of a unit, the grounds for disapproval may include, but are not limited to, a unit owner being delinquent in the payment of an assessment at the time approval is sought.